cran/cspp/README.md

-In this example, the resulting dataframe includes the variables `c("sess_length", "hou_majority", "term_length")` as well as all variables in the category `demographics` for North Carolina, Virginia, and Georgia from 1994 to 2004.
+In this example, the resulting dataframe includes the variables `c("sess_length", "hou_majority", "term_length")` as well as all variables in the category `demographics` for North Carolina, Virgina, and Georgia from 1994 to 2004.

 ``` r